Houston, TX, Architecture Schools

 Master of Architecture

-An associate's degree in architecture is available at Lee College, located 26.8 miles from downtown Houston.
+A certificate of completion in architectural construction and building technology is available at Lee College, located 26.8 miles from downtown Houston.